 Eva was a practising psychotherapist and had considerable experience dealing with people’s resistances to therapeutic processes.
 Although this was not a therapy process, her skills were now required – and put to effective use.
-She gently suggested that I relax and “try to imagine that your feet are growing longer”.
-OK so my imagination was required – but that still failed to give me a sense that my feet were any longer.
+She gently suggested that I relax and said, “try to imagine that your feet are growing longer”.
+OK so my imagination was required – but that still did not give me a sense that my feet were any longer.
 They remained stubbornly the same at ten and a half inches!

 Eva tried a few more variations on the instructions, with no more success than before.
 But her gentle persistence was getting to me.
-I did not feel judged by her, even though it felt to me as if I was failing at the first hurdle.
+I did not feel judged by her, even though it felt to me as if I was falling at the first hurdle.

 She changed tack and said, “put your attention on your feet.
 Become aware of how long your feet are.
 Now gently stretch your feet a little.
-As you do so feel them getting a little longer – maybe a half an inch longer.
+As you do so, feel them getting a little longer – maybe a half an inch longer.
 Now imagine that stretch continuing a bit further.”
 She paused.
-“OK” I said – for the first time.
+“OK”, I said – for the first time.

-“Now imagine that stretch continuing further until your feet have extended by about an inch”
+“Now imagine that stretch continuing further until your feet have extended by about an inch.”

 It was important that she left the instruction vague.
 I was trained as a physicist and anything precise put me back into scientist mode – which was clearly not going to help here.
 By starting with a real stretch of my feet – caused by flexing the muscles – I was able to extrapolate the sensation and imagine my feet getting longer.
-“OK” I said for the second time.
+“OK”, I said for the second time.

-“Now imagine them continuing to grow until they are about three inches longer”
+“Now imagine them continuing to grow until they are about three inches longer.”

-“Now imagine them stretching, and stretching … until they are six inches longer”
+“Now imagine them stretching, and stretching … until they are six inches longer.”

 It had taken about 30 minutes to get to this point of complying with the first instruction.
 But now it felt real – I wasn’t pretending to imagine my feet growing – they really felt longer.
 The next instruction was for me to imagine my head growing longer by six inches.
 But Eva didn’t go straight there.
 She repeated the incremental process with my head extension and after another few minutes I was able to say “OK” to my head being six inches longer.
-By now I was in a state that I had not experienced before.
-My attention was focussed on my body, I was very relaxed and comfortable and open to being guided into something new.
-As a result I was able to comply quite quickly with the next sequence of instructions.
+By now I was in a state that I had never experienced before.
+My attention was focussed on my body; I was very relaxed and comfortable and open to being guided into something new.
+As a result, I was able to comply quite quickly with the next sequence of instructions.
 These involved imagining my body expanding like a balloon until I felt as if I could float up into the air.
 I then imagined that I was floating up onto the roof of my house.
-At this point Eva asked me to describe what I could see.
+At this point, Eva asked me to describe what I could see.
 To my amazement I could “see” the surroundings around the house.
 I had a bird’s eye view of my garden, my neighbour’s house and the church and churchyard across the road.

 Looking back on this experience I can see it was something of a turning point.
-The view from my roof was not new to me, I had recently reroofed the main part of the house; so I knew what to expect.
+The view from my roof was not new to me; I had recently reroofed the main part of the house; so, I knew what to expect.
 But what was surprising was that I could visualise it so clearly whilst lying on the floor in a darkened room.
 I think this was the point at which I let go sufficiently for the process to really work for me.

-The next sequence of instructions involved floating up into the sky and imagining alternating between a daytime sky and then a night sky three times.
-Following this I gently floated back down to earth and was instructed to look at my feet and describe what I saw.
+The next sequence of instructions involved floating up into the sky and imagining alternating between a daytime sky and then a night sky, three times.
+Following this, I gently floated back down to earth and was instructed to look at my feet and describe what I saw.